k-gregor/git-workshop/README.md

 We create the branch like this:

 ```
-git checkout -b adele_is_cooler_than_taylor
+git checkout -b adele_is_also_cool
 ```

 ---
 # creating a new file and committing it

-This is your task now: create a new text file called `workshopfile2.txt`, write some Adele lyrics into it, add it to the staging environment, and commit it.
+This is your task now: create a new text file called `adele.txt`, write some Adele lyrics into it, add it to the staging environment, and commit it.
 You should be able to see that everything worked using `git status` and `git log`.

 This is how the repository looks like: